cloudoutloud/eks-asg-ami-rotator/README.md

 ## Notes & safety

+- **Node delete is gated on a clean drain** — before removing the Node object, the controller lists pods on the node and refuses to proceed if any non-DaemonSet workloads remain.
+Termination only happens after delete succeeds.
-- **One instance at a time**, and each step waits for the ASG to be healthy before proceeding — a failed drain or unhealthy replacement halts the roll.
+- **Replacements are always proven usable before anything is drained** — the controller waits for them to be `InService`/`Healthy` at the ASG level *and* for their Nodes to report `Ready` and schedulable.
+A failed drain or unhealthy replacement halts the roll rather than pressing on.
+- A halted roll is **retried on the next poll**, picking up from the live ASG state.
+Cordon is idempotent and draining an already-drained node is a no-op, so retries are safe.
 - Cleanup (resume `AZRebalance`) runs even if the process is cancelled mid-roll.
   **`MaxSize` is only restored once the roll has settled** (no instances left in `Standby`), so a failed or interrupted roll keeps surge headroom for the next